How to Do Realistic Views of 3D Render?

-Here are some techniques that computer artists can use to make the 3D render views look real:
+Here are some Techniques that Computer Artists can use to make the 3D Render views look real:

 6. Specular maps: every picture has some glossy area and some areas that are diffused.
-Even in nature, we find some objects appear very glossy while others are diffused.
+Even in nature, we find some objects appear very brilliant, while others are diffused.
 Using specular maps is a technique that adds specularity to the picture.

 7. Add a little dirt: you don’t have to make picture-perfect images.
 The rendering that you do should have a look of realism in the sense that the place has been lived in.
-Therefore, you can add a few props or some cracks to the 3D modeling Services and objects making them appear as used.
+Therefore, you can add a few props or some cracks to the 3D modeling Services and objects, making them appear as used.